You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Employers also make contributions to courses by offering live projects (and, for instance, joining the panel which reviews the outcomes), or by giving specialist lectures.

-Some courses are also accredited by professional associations: ARB/RIBA for courses in Architecture, and Skillset, the industry lead body for the creative industries, for a wide range of other courses.
+Some courses are also accredited by professional associations: currently ARB/RIBA for courses in Architecture.
 This is indicated clearly on the Key Information Set for each course, as well as the relevant programme specification.

 Information on the quality and standards of programmes